misto/website/gitpod/docs/self-hosted/latest/backup-restore.md

 The following explains how you might restore Gitpod after its underlying cluster fails.

 1. Recreate your infrastructure.
-Ideally, you do this using the terraform scripts you created before.
+Ideally, you do this using the Terraform scripts you created before.
 2. Re-install gitpod, ideally using the config file that you stored using the instructions [above](./backup-restore#application-config).
 Then you run the following command to restore Gitpod to the previous state:

    ```bash